gautamksingh/tester/README.md

 # tester
-for testing the linking of local git client and github.
+for testing the linking of local gitbash client and github.